 This mode allows contacts to be added to the board, updated and assigned to narrowband arrays.
 In this mode, the contact board works in conjunction with other EMDAR modules including waterfall displays and the EMDAR monitor.
 An EM pattern is targeted on the waterfall displays, assessed on the EMDAR Monitor and then added to the contact board.

-EMDAR contact example (click for more detail)Each contact is displayed underneath it’s designation, which includes a system-assigned designation number.
-This number is the primary means of identifying a contact, as the designation may change at any time.
+Each contact is displayed underneath it’s designation, which includes a system-assigned contact number.
+This number is the primary means of identifying a contact, as the tag may change at any time.
 The number is unique to the current mission phase and is not re-used (until the contact board is reset – see below).

 Each contact displays the relative range and bearing to the source EM’s location in space at the time of the contact’s creation or update.
 The range in bearing is updated to reflect movement of the vessel but not the movement of the source EM pattern (as there is nothing for the system to track).

-A timer indicates how long it has been since a contact was created or updated.
+A timer indicates how long it has been since a contact was added or updated.
 The timer will change colour to alert and then alarm status after a predefined time to prompt the operator to update the contact.

 Using the EMDAR waterfall displays, select ranges on one of the longitudinal arrays and one of the lateral arrays (this selection will usually be based on the location of EM patterns of interest).